 Add two (28 oz.) cans of crushed tomatoes and one (6 oz.) can of tomato paste.
 Crush tomates are the perfect texture for marinara sauce.
 They aren’t as chunky as diced tomatoes and not as silky/pureed as “tomato sauce”.

 Also add the balsamic vinegar, brown sugar, basil, oregano, bay leaves, and cracked black pepper.

 Stir everything really well (try to mix in that tomato paste).
 Secure the lid and cook on low for eight hours.
 My slow cooker retains moisture really well so I didn’t need any extra water.
 But, if yours lets a lot of steam escape or you notice that food usually dries out in your slow cooker, you’ll want to add a little water (up to one cup).

 Eight hours later, it looks a little something like this.
 You can see how the color went from a bright, vibrant red to a deep dark maroon.
 That’s how you know the sugars have caramelized and created that nice deep flavor.

 Give it a good stir, remove the bay leaves, and it’s ready to go!

-If you plan on freezing some of your sauce, make sure to fully cool it in the refrigerator before freezing.
+If you plan on freezing some of your Slow Cooker Marinara, make sure to fully cool it in the refrigerator before freezing.
 I usually refrigerate mine over night and then divide and freeze the next day.